faeibson/lovelace-multiline-text-input-card/README.md

   entity: input_text.input_text_entity
 ```

-With the simplest configuration applied, min_length and max_length solely depend on the entity (255 for `input_text`, 65535 for `var`).
+With the simplest configuration applied, content limits solely depend on the entity (max length of 255 characters for `input_text`, 65535 for `var`).
 Default appearance with three buttons for save, paste and clear and their respective icons.
 The card title will be the entity's *friendly_name* attribute.
 Autosave is turned off, as is the save-on-clear.

 ### Advanced configuration